Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Methodology

 \section{Methodology}

 We adopt a two-stage framework for RL-based reasoning shown in \cref{fig:overall_framework}.
-In Stage~A (RM Training), we sample multiple rollouts per prompt from the SFT policy, verify outcomes, and train the \textbf{Implicit Prefix-Value Reward Model} (IPVRM) $\pi_\phi$ to estimate prefix values $V_\phi(s_t)$, i.e., the probability of eventual correctness at each prefix.
+In Stage~A (RM Training), we sample multiple rollouts per prompt from the SFT policy, verify outcomes, and train the \textbf{Implicit Prefix-Value Reward Model} (IPVRM) $\pi_\phi$ to estimate prefix values $V_\phi(s_t)$.
+The normalized sigmoid $\sigma(\bar v_\phi(t))$, where $\bar v_\phi(t)=V_\phi(s_{t+1})/t$, is used as a prefix-conditioned success score.
+In the idealized setting of unfiltered behavior-policy rollouts and zero margin, this score admits an eventual-success probability interpretation; under our balanced margin-based training, it is primarily used as a discriminative prefix score.
 In Stage~B (DistRL Loop), we fine-tune the policy with \textbf{Distribution-Level RL} (DistRL): each iteration samples trajectories from $\pi_{\text{old}}$, computes token-level advantages $A^{\text{GAE}}_\phi$ on sampled tokens and dense distribution-level advantages $A^{\text{TD}}_\phi$ over vocabulary-wide candidate tokens, and updates $\pi_\theta$ with a hybrid PPO objective while updating IPVRM online.